 \begin{lemma} Let $f\colon Y\to X$ and $g\colon X\to Z$ be (surjective) local homeomorphisms.
 There is a natural isomorphism of groupoid correspondences between $\Omega_{gf}$ and

 with anchor maps obtained by composition with the canonical projections. \end{lemma}

 Groupoid correspondences form a $2$-category $\GrCorr$.
 We are going to consider the subcategory of proper groupoid correspondences $\PrGrCorr$.
 We denote by $\PrCorr$ the $2$-category of proper C$^*$-algebra correspondences.
-Thanks to~\cite{akm:grcorr}*{Theorems 7.13 \& 7.14}.
+Thanks to~\cite{akm:grcorr}*{Theorems 7.13 and 7.14}.
 We have a functor of $(2,1)$-categories

 where $\Omega\colon G\to H$ is sent to the correspondence $E(\Omega)\colon C^*G\to C^*H$.
-Here we are considering the full $C^*$-algebras, however we will apply this construction to amenable groupoids only so the distinction will not matter (note that proper groupoids are amenable,~\cite{renroch:amgrp}*{Cor.~2.1.17 \& Prop.~6.1.10}).
+Here we are considering the full C$^*$-algebras, however we will apply this construction to amenable groupoids only so the distinction will not matter (note that proper groupoids are amenable,~\cite{renroch:amgrp}*{Cor.~2.1.17 \& Proposition~6.1.10}).